 My 9 year old eats 3, my 11 year old eats 4!

 Why don't you subscribe to my newsletter, or follow along on Facebook and Instagram?
 If you make something from the blog please tag @kidgredients on instagram- it really makes my day to see what you've been making!

 - 3 eggs

 - ½ cup of milk

 - ½ cup frozen corn

 - 2 spring onions

-Fill each pastry shell with about 1 tbsp on the egg mix.
+- Fill each pastry shell with about 1 tablespoon on the egg mix.

 - Bake at 220 degrees celsius (428F) for 20 minutes or until golden and set.

 - Cool 5 minutes in the pan and then transfer to wire rack to cool.